geemus/learn_fog/5_local_storage.markdown

 ### Extra Credit

 Now that you have a good handle on `Mock` and `Real` as well as `requests`, `collections` and `models`, it would be a great time to explore some of the other storage services.

+* Explore other services.
-Which ones do and do not work in mocked?
-How do the models differ?
-How do the requests differ?
+* Which ones do and do not work in mocked?
+* How do the models differ?
+* How do the requests differ?